donavon/thwack/README.md

 ### `options`

 The complete `options` object that processed the request.
-This `options` will be fully merged with parent instances (if any) as well as with defaults.
+This `options` will be fully merged with any parent instance(s), as well as with `defaults`.

 ### `response`

-The complete HTTP `Response` object as returned by `fetch`.
+The complete HTTP `Response` object as returned by `fetch` or the `response` from a synthetic event callback.

 <h2>
 <img alt="Thwack logo" src="https://user-images.githubusercontent.com/887639/79779619-a8037f80-8308-11ea-8c4d-e7193fa15ae8.png" width="22">